tpbnick/docs/docs/py-dictionaries.md

 	Python
 	Haskell
 ```
-To refine this program even further, you can ad an `if` statement at the beginning of the dictionary's `for` loop to see whether each person has more than one favorite language by examining the value of `len(languages)`.
+To refine this program even further, you can ad an `#!py if` statement at the beginning of the dictionary's `#!py for` loop to see whether each person has more than one favorite language by examining the value of `#!py len(languages)`.
 If a person has more than one favoriem the output would stay the same.
 If the person has only one favorite language, you could change the wording to reflect that.
 For example, you could say "Sarah's favorite language is C."

 ### A Dictionary in a Dictionary
 You can nest a dictionary inside another dictionary, b ut your code can get complicated quickly when you do.
 For example, if you have several users for a website, each with a unique username, you can use the usernames as the keys in a dictionary.
 You can then store information about each user by using a dictionary as the value associated with their username.
 In the following listing, we store three pieces of information about each user: their first name, last name, and location.
 We'll access this information by looping through the usernames and the dictionary of information associated with each username: